Skip to main content

 Shell commands, package installs, tests, or full OS filesystem accessSandboxes

-Install the QuickJS middleware package, then add the middleware when creating the agent.
+Install the QuickJS middleware package, then pass interpreter middleware using the middleware argument on create_deep_agent.

 npm install deepagents @langchain/quickjs